dam20000/Texting_analysis/README.md

 # Texting_analysis
-Data mining and  analysis on WhatsApp group chat dataset
+Data mining and  analysis on WhatsApp group chat dataset.
+To keep people privacy the dataset is not uploaded.
+For this project I used Execl and Rstudio for EDA, data preparation and visualisation.
+I used Knime for modeling.